 If you return to work with us on subsequent placements, you must complete the Continuous Professional Development sessions.

-Every BTP tutor is assigned a Programme Officer who will support you to deliver your placement.
-Tutors also receive a handbook which contains information and helpful tips relevant from pre-placement logistics to the end of the placement.
+Every Brilliant Tutoring Programme tutor is assigned a Programme Officer who will support you to deliver your placement.
+Tutors also receive pre-designed presentations for each tutorial, as well as guidance documents which contain all the information you need and helpful tips for delivering your placement.

 No, tutors are facilitated with resources and content created by curriculum experts.
 Tutors familiarize themselves with the course before delivering their placement.